svdhoog/ETACE/README.md

 Many example plots are [here](https://github.com/svdhoog/FLAViz/tree/master/docs/visualisation_scripts/readme.rst).

 To get started immediately, you can run the library out-of-the-box using the [test data](https://github.com/svdhoog/FLAViz/tree/master/data/visualisation).
-Instructions on how to do this can be found in the section on Testing of the [tutorial](https://github.com/svdhoog/FLAViz/tree/master/docs/visualisation_scripts/readme.rst).
+Instructions on how to do this can be found in the section on Testing in the [tutorial](https://github.com/svdhoog/FLAViz/tree/master/docs/visualisation_scripts/readme.rst).

 Requirements: